Sven Lokrantz

 Sven Rickard Lokrantz (September 22, 1892 – March 11, 1940) was an American physician.
 He served as president of the American School Health Association (ASHA) and chairman of the Southern California Public Health Association.

 Lokrantz became internationally known for the humanitarian ideas he introduced in the field of preventive school healthcare.

 Early life and education

 Lokrantz was born in Munsö, Stockholm County, Sweden on September 22, 1892.

 His father was a landowner and his mother was born a friherrinna (baroness).
-He emigrated to the United States in 1914.
+Lokrantz studied at Södra Latin before attending the Unman Gymnastics Institute and Karolinska Institute.
+He later trained at his relative Adrian von Düben's gymnastics institute in London, and graduated from the College of Preceptors.
+In 1914, he emigrated to the United States.
 He enrolled at Tufts Medical School in Boston, Massachusetts, and earned a Doctor of Medicine degree in Boston in 1918.

 Career

 In 1918, he opened a medical practice in Los Angeles, where he became the chief school physician and director of public health in 1924.
 In this role, he gained significant recognition and served as chief medical officer for the 1932 Summer Olympics, honorary chairman of the Swedish Olympic Committee for the Summer Games, and chairman of the American Association of School Physicians (American School Health Association) in 1931, and the Southern California Public Health Association.
 He was also the founder of the Ling Foundation.